-When I came to my site, the first thing I was told was that I need to help out at the school with English.
+When I came to my site, the first thing I was told was that I needed to help out at the school with English.
 At the moment their priority problem was that the kids had poor English writing and speaking skills.
 Once I started interacting with the students I noticed that it was really a problem, so I started helping at the nursery school and teaching English songs and some vocabulary.
-The impact was good, and kids learnt how to introduce themselves in English within a short period of time.
-However, the problem of poor English skills was not only in kindergarten, but also in secondary school.
-Secondary school students were more scared to speak English than my kindergarteners, so much that even answering English exam questions was a problem.
+The impact was good, and kids learned how to introduce themselves in English within a short period of time.
+However, the problem of poor English skills was not only in kindergarten but also in secondary school.
+Secondary school students were more scared to speak English than my kindergarteners, so much so that even answering English exam questions was a problem.
 Since these kids were already learning English in class we had to think about another way for them to improve their English skills.

 To solve this issue, and to allow for students to practice their English outside of the classroom, a debate club was suggested.
 I thought this was a great idea, but the problem was that it was viewed as an extracurricular activity, which are not allowed at this campus.
 To make the debate club happen we had to have talks with the authorities about how it might benefit the kids to improve their English skills.
 After these talks, the authorities gave us a chance to start a debate club and see if it really helped the kids.
 When we started the club, a lot of students were interested and excited about the debate club.
 A lot of students attended on the first day, on the second meeting the numbers decreased, but now other students have also started coming to join.